kaanevranportfolio/VPC_Big_Iron/README.md

 This project uses Terraform to provision and manage AWS infrastructure, including a Virtual Private Cloud (VPC) with public and private subnets, a bastion server, an NGINX server, and a web server.

+## Project Aim

+Create a web infrastructure, where Nginx act as a load balancer directing traffic to web server, which is in a private subnet and communicates to public internet through NAT Gateway.
+The infrastructure setup is achieved with Terraform, which also creates inventory file (which references the IP addresses yet to be created) for **Ansible** using template.
+Then control server provisions the servers, using Ansible roles and templates, tasks and handlers.

 ## Project Overview

 The Terraform configuration in this project sets up the following AWS resources: